FuchsiaOS/FuchsiaOS-docs-zh_CN/development/drivers/diagnostics/bind-debugger.md

 ## Debugger output

-The output of the debugger is a trace of the bind program's execution.
-The trace contains information about whether each statement in the bind program succeeded, and why or why not.
+The output of the debugger is a trace of the bind rules' evaluation.
+The trace contains information about whether each statement in the bind rules succeeded, and why or why not.
 For example, if a condition statement failed because the device did not have the required value, the debugger will output what the actual value of the device was (or the fact that the device had no value for that